Pectus excavatum: Robicsek technique

 In 1965, Francis Robicsek, based at Charlotte Memorial Hospital, now named Carolinas Medical Center in Charlotte, North Carolina, developed the Robicsek procedure.
 Each time the procedure is performed, it is individually tailored based on the extent and location of the deformity in the patient.
 The operation begins with an incision, no more than 4–6 centimeters, to the sternum.
 The pectoralis major muscles are then detached from the sternum.
 Using the upper limit of the sternal depression as a guide, the deformed cartilages are removed one by one, using sharp and blunt dissection.
 The lower tip of the sternum is then grabbed with a towel-clip and, using blunt dissection, is freed of tissue connections with the pericardium and the pleura.
 The sternum is then forcefully bent forward into a corrected position.
 To keep the sternum elevated, a piece of mesh is placed under the mobilized sternum and sutured under moderate tension bilaterally to the stumps of the ribs.
 The pectoralis muscles are united in front of the sternum, and the wound is closed.
 The Robicsek procedure is a single-stage procedure (one surgery only).

 The purported advantage of this technique is that it is less invasive than the Ravitch technique, but critics have suggested that the relapse rate may be high due to cartilage and bone displaying memory phenomenon.

 Wang procedure

-The Wang procedure, pioneered by Dr. Wenlin Wang in 2018, is an innovative surgical approach aimed at treating pectus excavatum across different age groups.
-Compared with the traditional surgical method, its benefits go beyond less traumas and shorter recovery time; eliminating the risk of cardiac injury—a critical concern.
+The Wang procedure was invented by Dr. Wenlin Wang in 2018.
+While the Nuss procedure inserts a bar inside the chest cavity, the Wang procedure inverts this principle by attaching a bar to the outer surface of the sternum.
+Its benefits include less trauma, shorter recovery time, no risk of cardiac injury, and application to young children under the age of 5.